philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 I basically never implement extraction.
 Does anything fishy happen?
 I don't think so.

+What is the commutative algerba perspective on this?
+Perhaps we are working in a polynomial ring with compound generators like `x0,x1, foo(x1), foo(x0)`.
+We now can also normalize the compound generators with respect to the current grobner basis, notice congruence closure equalities, add them in and loop until fixed point.
+Again, not very mathy sounding.
+What about `foo(x1 + x0)`?
+The picked generator set is somewhat similar to my T set of searchable eclasses.

 maybe there is a way to bootstrap off of the sympy simplify rules like I could off of z3's.
 I'm not actually sure I have to opaquify to sympy in the from of the `ei`.
 Maybe sympy is happy doing groebner bases over compound terms?
 Then I could take the GRS strategy.
 This is the analog of what I did for z3 here <https://www.philipzucker.com/ext_z3_egraph/>
 I have noticed in the past it is quite hard to stop sympy from doing simplification when you construct terms. `evaluate=False` didn't seem like a panacea